RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04/docs/index.md

 ## C. Research Question

-***"How accurately and consistently can a UR5 robotic system drop objects from predefined positions, and what factors influence its precision?".***
+***"How do we get simulation parameters to measure the stiffness and projectile of an ankle design for stability in a quadruped?"***

-This study contributes to automation research by evaluating robotic handling performance in various manufacturing and logistics applications.
+This study contributes to modeling research by evaluating robotic parts designs in various manufacturing and logistics applications.

 ## D. Concept

-The project involves configuring the UR5 robotic arm to drop test objects at predetermined positions.
-A vision system, in addition to sensors, will record drop points and trajectories.
-The analysis will be on the deviation from target points and how factors such as object weight, shape, and grip pressure influence it.
-ROS2 software will program the movements of the robot to ensure repeatability in the experiment.
+The project involves using OptiTrack via ROS to drop test objects at predetermined positions.
+A vision system, will record drop points and trajectories and a force gauge is attached to the object to measure the stiffness and deformation.
+The analysis will be on the deviation in path deformations, how factors such as object weight and shape influence it and how it relates to the simulation readings.
+ROS2 software will use a node to publish the sensors to ensure repeatability in the experiment.
 The process flow chart of our project is shown in the chart below.